 ODS.
 Substances regulated pursuant to Title VI of the Clean Air Act of 1990.
 ODS are divided into Class I and Class II substances.
 Each class has different regulatory requirements.
 Congress mandated the list, but the EPA can add to the list.
 The group designations were assigned under the Montreal Protocol.
 A Class I substance is any substance designated as Class I in part 82, Appendix A to subpart A of Reference (m) including CFCs, halons, carbon tetrachloride and methyl chloroform, and any other substance so designated by the EPA at a later date.
-A Class II substance is any substance is any substance designated by the EPA at a later date.
-A class II substance is any substance so designated by the EPA at a later date.
+A Class II substance is any substances designated as Class II in part 82, Appendix A to subpart A of Reference (m), including HCFCs and any other substance so designated by the EPA at a later date.